Gorky Park (novel): Pathoheterodoxy syndrome

-Ideas and influences

 Smith satirically created the concept of pathoheterodoxy to show the way that the Soviet Union would have characterised Soviet dissidents and their failure to obey and conform.
 While the syndrome itself is fictional, the incident also alludes to the very real Soviet practice of diagnosing dissidents with "sluggish schizophrenia", and of forcibly treating them with psychotropic drugs.
 Renko's love interest, Irina, was likewise revealed to have been institutionalized for similarly false "psychiatric problems" and forcibly treated at some earlier time, resulting in a tumor that left her with a severe facial blemish and blind in one eye.

 Critical reception

-Smith returned to the U.S. after a visit to the Soviet Union in 1971 with the idea for a novel about a Russian detective, but his publisher was unimpressed.
+Smith returned to the U.S. after a visit to the Soviet Union in 1971 with the idea for a novel about a Moscow detective, but his publisher was unimpressed.
 He continued work on Gorky Park for a decade before the novel was finally published in 1981.

 The Washington Post said of Gorky Park that "More perhaps than any other recent work of American fiction, this one conveys a feeling for the Soviet Union, its capital, its moods and its people."
 The New York Times said the Gorky Park "reminds you just how satisfying a smoothly turned thriller can be".
 In 2016, The Strand Magazine named Gorky Park one of the top five Cold War spy novels.
 The Guardian said that "the book's depiction of contemporary Soviet life was so alarmingly accurate, it was soon banned in the Soviet Union" and "became popular with dissident [Soviet] intellectuals".
 Gorky Park was awarded the Crime Writers' Association's Gold Dagger award in 1981.

-Although the authenticity of Gorky Park is often praised, Cruz Smith spent only two weeks in Russia researching the book, relying mostly on libraries and interviews with Russian immigrants in the United States for the details about life in Cold War Moscow.
+Although the authenticity of Gorky Park is often praised, Smith spent only two weeks in the Soviet Union researching the book, relying mostly on libraries and interviews with Soviet immigrants in the United States for details about the daily life of Cold War-era Moscow.

+Series

+Two subsequent books, Polar Star and Red Square, are also set during the Soviet era.
+Eight further books starring Renko take place after the fall of the Soviet Union.
+These are Havana Bay, set in communist Cuba; Wolves Eat Dogs, which follows Renko in the disaster of Chernobyl; Stalin's Ghost, in which Arkady returns to a Russia led by Vladimir Putin; Three Stations; Tatiana; The Siberian Dilemma; Independence Square; and Hotel Ukraine.